-All other holidays, in addition to the spiritual symbolism and prophetic message, are characterized by joy and include a feast with delicious dishes.
+All other holidays, in addition to the spiritual symbolism and prophetic message, carry an atmosphere of joy and include a feast with delicious dishes.
 They are a time of thanksgiving and celebration.

 And again, this is not the case for the Day of Atonement.
 There are no banquets nor festivity.

 What happens on Yom Kippur?

 The Day of Atonement points to the final judgment that is to come, following the return of the Messiah.
 The goal of fasting and abstaining from work is to focus solely on God and His grace.
 By denying one’s flesh, one learns to distinguish what is most important and what is secondary in life.
 We see clearer the difference between truth and fraud.